SamueleVianello/MasterThesis/R_code/README.md

 In `main_rolling_correlation.R` I computed the rolling correlations and plotted the relative graphs.
 I included in each plot also the p-value for their significances.

+# 4. Markowitz Efficient Frontier and Portfolios

+In `test_markowitz.R` I am developing the plots and weights for the efficient frontier with and without Bitcoin, then the graphs of the allocations.
+The functions needed to do so are in `MarkowitzMeanVariancePortfolio.R`